Pennsylvania Route 72: Lebanon County

 PA 72 enters Lebanon County, where it becomes the border between West Cornwall Township and the borough of Cornwall to the east.
 The route narrows to two lanes and continues through forests before it curves northeast to fully enter Cornwall and come to an interchange with the US 322 freeway bypass of Cornwall.
 At this point, PA 72 merges onto westbound US 322 and the two routes head north-northwest along a four-lane freeway, reaching an interchange with the southern terminus of PA 117.
 The road passes over the Lebanon Valley Rail Trail at this interchange.
 Past this, the freeway crosses into West Cornwall Township and PA 72 splits from US 322 at a partial interchange, heading north onto two-lane undivided Quentin Road into the Lebanon Valley.
 The route passes fields before coming to an intersection with PA 419 in a commercial area east of the community of Quentin.
 The road continues northeast through a mix of farmland, woods, and homes, passing to the east of a golf course as it again forms the border between West Cornwall Township to the south and the borough of Cornwall to the east.
 PA 72 heads north into North Cornwall Township and runs through agricultural areas before it passes near a couple shopping centers.
 The route heads into residential areas with some commercial development and enters the city of Lebanon, where the roadway becomes city-maintained.

 A short distance after entering Lebanon, the road intersects the northern terminus of PA 241.
 PA 72 continues past businesses before it splits into a one-way pair, with the northbound direction following South 9th Street and the southbound direction following South 10th Street, both carrying two lanes of one-way traffic.
 The route continues through commercial areas and crosses the Lebanon Valley Rail Trail.
 PA 72 heads through urban residential areas before it enters the downtown area of Lebanon, where it intersects the eastbound direction of US 422 at Walnut Street and the westbound direction of US 422 at Cumberland Street.
+At the intersection with the latter, the name changes to North 9th Street northbound and North 10th Street southbound.
 North of here, the route crosses the Quittapahilla Creek and heads into industrial areas, where both directions come to bridges over Norfolk Southern's Harrisburg Line and Scull Street.
 PA 72 continues through urban areas of homes before it reaches an intersection with the southern terminus of PA 343 at Maple Street.
 At this point, both directions of PA 72 head west along Maple Street, a two-way, two-lane undivided road that runs through commercial areas before entering woods.